 Personally, our children played orchestral music at retirement communities for several years prior to 2020.
 But, in 2020, every place we called said no. Under zero circumstances and not with a 10-foot pole could we get near their residents to share music.
 So, instead we asked, “Can we just play outside their windows?”

-When a friend told us about a modest, less-funded nursing home community, we finally got a yes.
+When a friend told us about a modest, low-income nursing home community, we finally got a yes.
 This particular community never had a waitlist of musical performers like other retirement communities usually do.
 On the contrary, one resident expressed feeling like no one knew they were there.

 So, we organized a small ensemble of young musicians, including three of our children, who went from window to window performing beautiful arrangements.
 I can remember like it was yesterday.
 The musicians were setting up at the first window with music stands, instruments, and sheet music.
 There was a loud construction crew working and the place where the musicians stood was in the blazing, 75-degree heat of May with no shade.
 I could barely hear myself think with the construction going on behind us.
 There was no way the nursing home residents would be able to hear them play.
 However, as the young musicians played, the construction foreman stopped his crew from working so they could all listen.
 It became so quiet except for the sweet sound of young musicians playing as if they were in a concert hall before a multitude of listeners.
 But, for them, they were playing for an audience of one.
 After nearly 10 minutes and one entire set, a roaring round of applause came from nearly 50 feet away as the construction crew became an unexpected audience.
 The young musicians moved from window to window carrying their various instruments and music stands with smiles on their faces and not a single complaint from their mouths.
 We observed the nursing home residents clapping at the end of each set and thanking the musicians through slightly opened windows.